-For centuries, the only way to reproduce the Bible was by hand.
+For centuries, the only way to reproduce a Bible translation was by hand.
 This task, however, was revolutionized by the invention of the movable type printing press.
 Johann Gutenberg was the first person to mass-produce God's word by making between 160 and 185 copies of it in 1455 A.D.
-Only twenty-one complete copies from this initial run exist today, with each Bible valued at more than $25 million dollars.
+Only twenty-one complete copies from this run exist today, with each valued at more than $25 million dollars.

 The giant Mainz Bible of 1453 is considered one of the last great handwritten versions of Scripture.
 It has 459 vellum skin leaves with each leaf (page) measuring 22 by 16 inches (56 by 41 cm).
 It took a scribe fifteen months and two metric tons of ink to embellish it.
 The U.S. Library of Congress received this unique volume, the only one known of its kind, as a gift in 1952.

 The 1535 Coverdale Bible could be referred to as the "bugs" translation because it erroneously printed the first part of Psalm 91:5 (using the spelling extant at the time) as, "Thou shalt not need to be afrayd for eny bugges . . ."
 The word "bugges" should be "terror."

 The 1560 Geneva Bible, published in Switzerland, is also known as the "Breeches Bible."
 Its translation of Genesis 3, verse 7 states that Adam and Eve, after they sinned, sewed "breeches" to wear out of fig leaves in order to hide their nakedness.
 Interestingly, this version is the first one to have verse divisions within its text.

 The 1562 Geneva Bible is called by some the "placemakers" version of Scripture for its mistake in Matthew 5:9.
 The verse is printed as "Blessed are the placemakers: for they shall be called the children of God."
 The word "placemakers" should be "peacemakers."